nnategh/SModel-v1.1/README.md

 ![Call hierarchy](assets/call-tree.svg "Call hierarchy")

-The following figure shows the dependancy network of the implemented functions (except plotting functions) in the project.
+The following figure (you can zoom in for more details) shows the dependency network of the implemented functions (except plotting functions) in the project.

 ![Dependancy network](assets/depex.svg "Dependancy network")